EL-BID/Deslizamientos-y-flujos/README.en.md

 The simulation outputs two files in the directory:

+-	myproblem.nc: A NetCDF file containing a time dimension and spatial grid structure (i.e., raster-like data) can be directly imported and visualized in QGIS.
 -	myproblem.POST.MESH: Containing the topography and particle data.
 -	myproblem.POST.RES.
 This file will be read by [**GiD**](https://www.gidsimulation.com/), which contains the results of all the variables calculated at various times (the times are determined by the interval specified in the MASTER.DAT file for writing to the output file).